-The new cancer centre is something I’ve campaigned for long and hard over many years and it is great to see the project entering its final phase.
-Patients will be able to receive radiotherapy treatment in outer south east London for the very first time, preventing the need to travel into Central London.
-Chemotherapy treatment will also be provided in bright, new comfortable surroundings and the new Dimbleby Macmillan Support Centre, will offer information and advice to both patients and their families.
+After years of uncertainty and serious doubts over Queen Mary’s future we are now seeing the benefits of an investment plan to enhance facilities for patients in this area.
+The opening of the new Cancer Treatment Centre at Queen Mary’s Hospital in Spring 2017 also marked a significant step forward for our local hospital.
+The new cancer centre is something I campaigned long and hard for over many years.
+Patients are able to receive chemotherapy and radiotherapy treatment in outer south east London for the very first time, preventing the need to travel into Central London.
+The new Dimbleby Macmillan Support Centre also offers information and advice to both patients and their families.
 Having been a regular visitor as the building works have progressed, I am in no doubt this flagship facility will transform care in this area.

+The ‘re-opening’ of Queen Mary’s Hospital was also a chance to reflect on 100 years of medical history in Sidcup starting with the pioneering plastic surgery of Professor Harold Gillies.
 Since the establishment of the original Queen’s Hospital in 1917 treating soldiers wounded during the Great War, through the establishment of the current Queen Mary’s Hospital in 1929 and the construction of the main hospital building in the 1970s, our local hospital has seen continued change.
 There is little doubt that there have been some significant ups and downs during this time.
 But this new programme of investment consigns the dark days of the failed South London Healthcare Trust and the loss of services to the past and opens up a bright new chapter.

 Thanks to the hard work and dedication of the doctors, nurses, staff and all those who have campaigned consistently for our local hospital, Queen Mary’s can look to the future with confidence.